h2oai/h2o-3/h2o-docs/src/product/data-science/pca.rst

 -  `k <algo-params/k.html>`__: Specify the rank of matrix approximation.
 This can be a value from 1 to the minimum of (total number of rows, total number of columns) in the dataset.
 This value defaults to ``1``.

 -  `max_iterations <algo-params/max_iterations.html>`__: Specify the number of training iterations.
 The value must be between 1 and 1e6 and the default is ``1000``.

--  `compute_metrics <algo-params/compute_metrics.html>`__: Enable metrics computations on the training data.
-This option defaults to ``True`` (enabled).

--  `seed <algo-params/seed.html>`__: Specify the random number generator (RNG) seed for algorithm components dependent on randomization.
-The seed is consistent for each H2O instance so that you can create models with the same starting conditions in alternative configurations.
-This value defaults to ``-1`` (time-based random number).

 -  `max_runtime_secs <algo-params/max_runtime_secs.html>`__: Maximum allowed runtime in seconds for model training.
 This value defaults to ``0`` (disabled).